adam42739/csv-comp/README.md

 ## Performance

-For the 9 stock options located in [files](/files/), file compression was performed using [Apache Parquet](https://en.wikipedia.org/wiki/Apache_Parquet), [Apache ORC](https://en.wikipedia.org/wiki/Apache_ORC), and [feather](https://github.com/wesm/feather).
+For the 9 stock options located in [files](/files/), compression was performed using [Apache Parquet](https://en.wikipedia.org/wiki/Apache_Parquet), [Apache ORC](https://en.wikipedia.org/wiki/Apache_ORC), and [feather](https://github.com/wesm/feather).
 The compression ratio is computed by dividing the bytes of the compressed file by the bytes of the CSV file.

 |CSV (baseline)|Parquet|ORC|feather|csv-comp|
 |-|-|-|-|-|